Logo Foundation Staff

 From 1998 to 2011 I worked at Schlumberger Excellence in Educational Development (SEED).
 I was able to utilize my expertise in engaging science experts in the education process by working with scientists and engineers to develop science content and hands-on activates that were shared internationally on a Web site along with an Ask the Experts feature that enabled students and teachers to interact with those scientists and engineers.
 At SEED I also had the opportunity to further advance theme- and project-based workshops for students and teachers around the world.

 More recently I have been working on developing educational programs in other organizations including the Luys Foundation in Armenia, iEARN, and Two Sigma.
 I continue to work with SEED focusing primarily on professional development for teachers in Houston, Texas area school districts.
-The Logo Foundation, now 32 years old, will be hosting the 45th annual Logo Summer Institute in July 2024.
+The Logo Foundation, now 33 years old, hosted the 45th annual Logo Summer Institute in July 2024.